LGBTQ+ REPRESENTATION IN SANTA CLARA AND SAN MATEO COUNTIES

 It’s hard to come up with a group that is less represented in public office than LGBTQ people.
-If you take Santa Clara County, for example, with 2 million people, the percent of queer people serving on elected boards is about as close to zero as you can get.
-There are an estimated 298 local elected offices in the county that candidates can run for (city, county, school board, community college, special districts).
-Currently, there are 13 out LGBTQ elected officials.
+If you take Santa Clara County, for example, with 2 million people, the percentage of queer people serving on elected boards is about as close to zero as you can get.
+There are an estimated 298 local elected offices in the county that candidates can run for (city, county, school board, community college, and special districts).
+Currently, there are 15 out LGBTQ elected officials in Santa Clara County and 4 in San Mateo County.

-The list is shorter for school board.
+The list was shorter for school board.
 In addition to John Lindner, Omar Torres was elected to the Franklin-McKinley School Board in 2015 and Jorge Pacheco, Jr. to the Oak Grove School Board in 2020.
-Rounding out the field is Dennis Chiu to the El Camino Hospital Board and Shay Franco-Clauson appointed to the Santa Clara Valley Open Space Authority in 2017.
+Rounding out the field was Dennis Chiu to the El Camino Hospital Board and Shay Franco-Clausen appointed to the Santa Clara Valley Open Space Authority in 2017.
 Our rising LGBTQ political star Evan Low was elected to the State Assembly in 2007.
+Jordan Eldridge was elected to the Rancho Rinconada Recreation and Park District in 2011 and 2019.
+Nancy Magee was elected as Superintendent of San Mateo County schools in 2018.

 You may have noticed that “Oak Grove School District” shows up three times.
 That is because an amazing thing happened in the South San Jose K-8 school district: The five-member board now has a majority of three members who identify as LGBTQ.
 Who are these three queer members and how did this happen?
 Ken Yeager interviewed them, and their zoom conversation along with Ken’s article “Oak Grove Trio” are included below.

 There were great strides in San Mateo County too.
-Lissette Espinoza-Garnica and Michael Smith won seats on the Redwood City Council and James Coleman won a seat on the South San Francisco City Council.
-They join San Carlos City Councilwoman Laura Parmer-Lohan, who was elected in 2019 and appointed mayor by the council on December 14.
+Lissette Espinoza-Garnica and Michael Smith won seats on the Redwood City Council, and James Coleman won a seat on the South San Francisco City Council.
+They joined San Carlos City Councilwoman Laura Parmer-Lohan, who was elected in 2019 and appointed mayor by the council on December 14.

 - Franklin-McKinley School Board (2004-2018)